 The postpartum stay is intended to ensure that mother and baby are well and stable before they return home.
 This can be as short as 4-6 hours.
 If there is a medical reason for the mother or baby to remain at the Birth Center longer than 12 hours, this time frame can be lengthened.
 Most women prefer the idea of returning to their own home and bed for the quality rest and relaxation that it brings.
 The midwives prepare families for what to expect after the baby is born and you and your baby will return to the center to be checked in the first few days after birth.

 Preparation for childbirth, baby care and breast feeding are incorporated in all aspects of prenatal care.
 If a woman is enrolled in Prenatal Care “Plus,” education is part of the program.
-Women who are receiving traditional prenatal care are offered different options for childbirth and breastfeeding education.
+Women who are receiving traditional prenatal care are offered different options for childbirth, breastfeeding and other education.

 The Birth Center has over 28 years experience with water births.
 Water birth is a safe experience for the mother and baby.